ericniebler/stl2/review/2010808 Batavia review.md

 CC: [iterator.custpoints.iter_swap]/1.3 Add a "then" before `(void)` [to clearly delimit the conditions from the equivalent expression].
 [Fixed]
 CC: [iterator.custpoints.iter_swap]/2 "does not swap" -> "does not exchange the values" with cross reference [to [concept.swappable]].

+[iterator.concepts.general]
+WB: What's a "type function"?
+Do we need p1?
+Strike p1. [struck]